 For this example, the total requirements for on-premises short-term retention are the following:

 A common question that I heard a lot is, can we deploy DPM in a virtual machine or physical machine?

 DPM servers can be deployed either on a physical or virtual machine.
 However, running DPM in a virtual machine has more benefits such as:

 - Easier to move the DPM server to new hardware if needed (Portability).

 - Easier to recover (Protected DPM virtual machine).

 - Enable deduplication on DPM VHDXs, the VHDXs files could exist on Scale-out File Server (SOFS), on Storage Spaces Direct (S2D) cluster, or any other type of storage such as NAS or SAN.
-As of today, Dedup is only supported on NTFS file system and NOT on ReFS.
+As of today, Dedup is only supported on the NTFS file system and NOT on ReFS.
 See how to reduce DPM 2016 storage by enabling deduplication on Modern Backup Storage for more details.
 Dedup cannot be used for volumes storing backups on physical DPM servers.

-See how to isolate DPM backup traffic in Hyper-V for more details.
+Check how to isolate DPM backup traffic in Hyper-V for more details.

 Online Backup Protection